Owoeye1321/chat/README.md

 # chatme
-This is a chat site still in progress
+This is a social site built with object oriented php and asynchronous javascript